Matiri Project Information

 Refer to the DOC web site as normal for safety messages regarding access to the great outdoors.

-Road construction is underway at the Southern end of the project over the first two kilometres.
+Road construction is well underway at the Southern end of the project over the first three kilometers.
 A site hut and car park has been established at the Southern end and another site hut at the Northern end of the section.
 These huts have communications facilities to contact contractors and have instructions for visitors that wish to pass through the site on foot to the Kahurangi National Park.
+So far there has been very little disruption to users of the park but please use the communication facilities provided to help our contractors facilitate timely and safe passage past the construction works.
+When finished the new access road and car park at the West Branch of the Matiri will improve access to the park.

 Public access procedures for work days